 For questions regarding submissions please contact Tapia Doctoral Consortium Committee.

-The Tapia Conference provides conference travel scholarships for
+The Tapia Conference provides conference registration.

 - students (community college/undergraduate/graduate), and post-docs at colleges/universities in the U.S and U.S. Territories.